MatthewHaas/claudia_analysis/README.md

 The script to submit for the adapter trimming is [run_cutadapt.sh](adapter_trimming/run_cutadapt.sh) which depends on/calls the script [cutadapt_wrapper_script.sh](adapter_trimming/cutadapt_wrapper_script.sh).
 That means they need to be in the same directory in order to work properly.

 ## Read alignment
 After you have trimmed the adapters from the reads, the next step is to align the reads to the genome.
 We use the Burrows-Wheeler Aligner Maximal Exact Match (BWA-MEM).
 Use [run_bwa.sh](alignment/run_bwa.sh) for this step.
+It will take several hours, so it is best to let this run overnight.
+200 samples took about 14 hours.

 After the alignmet step has completed, you can use the following one-liner to make a file containing the relative paths to each `BAM` file.
 This will be helpful in the coming steps.
 ```bash